lzecchil/B-to-Dh-efficiency-analysis/README.md

 Then you need to change id3 to the absolute value of the pdg Id of the B-daughter final state, and you need to put in id1 and id2 the pdg Id of the two D daughters.
 For decays where D decays in two equal particles, you need to put only one value in id1 and one value in id2, with the correct sign.
 For decays where D decays in K pi, you need yo put the positive and negative value of the pdgId of the daughter in both id1 and id2.
+Set t to True if you want to cut the events without a muon with pt>9 and abs(eta)<2.4